broccolijs/broccoli-plugin/README.md

 ### `Plugin(inputNodes, options)`

-Call this baseclass constructor from your subclass constructor.
+Call this base class constructor from your subclass constructor.

 * `inputNodes`: An array of node objects that this plugin will read from.
   Nodes are usually other plugin instances; they were formerly known as